How to find the auto financing you need to buy your next Toyota.

 Several finance options are available to help put you in the driver’s seat of a Toyota.

 - Financing from Toyota.
-If you’re interested in a new car and want to buy it from Toyota, you’re in luck.
-You can apply on the Toyota website to see if you can be preapproved, then take that offer to a certified Toyota dealer to complete your purchase.
+You can apply for a loan or lease on the Toyota website to see if you can be preapproved, then take that offer to a certified Toyota dealer to complete your purchase.

 - Secured car loan.
 This requires your purchased car to be attached to the loan as collateral.
 Rates can be lower with your car used as collateral.
 But that means if you default, the lender can repossess the vehicle.